Nagendra1997/dummypy/README.md

 ## What happens if my server disconnects due to a network issue while hosting on premise?
 In the case of an issue with your on premise connection, mesibo will try to reconnect to your server for a few times.
 If that fails and you have [fall back to cloud] option enabled your application will be connected to mesibo cloud.
 Otherwise mesibo will continue to reconnect to your server.
 Please check your server logs for further troubleshooting.

+## I am currently using mesibo Cloud services.
+If I enable on-premise how long will it take to switch connection to my server?
+As soon you enable on-premise your application will get connected to Mesibo running on your server.

+## (Needs review )What happens if I am connected to my server and disable On-Premise from console?
+Mesibo will try to reconnect to your server and after a few retries it will connect to Mesibo Cloud service.However,it will switch to your server as soon as you enable on-premise.

 ## Can I deploy mesibo on a custom cloud service provider?
 On demand instance of Mesibo can be easily created on the cloud providers such as [AWS](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/), [ Azure](https://azure.microsoft.com/en-us/services/container-instances/), [Google Cloud](https://cloud.google.com/run/docs/deploying),etc